UtahDevCo/utahdevco.com/outstatic/content/portfolio-projects/quiverphotos-com.md

 ### Project Summary

-We started Quiver Photos v1 in January of 2022.
-It was an exceptionally challenging project, and he was never satisfied with the result.
+We started [Quiver Photos](https://www.quiverphotos.com) v1 in January of 2022.
+It was an exceptionally challenging project, and we were never satisfied with the result.

-The v1 app used a combination of a web app and a command line tool, known as the "desktop app", to load media item records from the Google Photos API and then download them using the API.
+The v1 app used a combination of a web app and a command line tool, known as the "desktop app", to index media item records and then download them using the Google Photos API.

-The Google Photos API stripped geo location EXIF metadata, and Apple Live Photos recovery was never supported, leading to a sub-optimal data recovery.
+The Google Photos API stripped geo location EXIF metadata, and Apple Live Photos recovery was never supported, leading to sub-optimal data recovery.

 Even worse, the Google Photos API throttled the application to 10k calls a month.
 As the app got more popular, users would hit API limits and have to wait until the next month to recover their libraries.